CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 Because BGP is VRF-aware, Cumulus Linux supports per-VRF neighbors, both iBGP and eBGP, as well as numbered and unnumbered interfaces.
 Non-interface-based VRF neighbors bind to the VRF, so you can have overlapping address spaces in different VRFs.
 Each VRF can have its own parameters, such as address families and redistribution.
 Incoming connections rely on the Linux kernel for VRF-global sockets.
 You can track BGP neighbors with {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}}, both for single and multiple hops.
 You can configure multiple BGP instances, associating each with a VRF.

-The following example shows a {{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered" text="BGP unnumbered interface configuration">}}.
+The following example shows a {{<link url="Border-Gateway-Protocol-BGP#bgp-unnumbered" text="BGP unnumbered interface configuration">}} in VRF RED.
 In BGP unnumbered, there are no addresses on any interface.
 However, debugging tools like `traceroute` need at least a single IP address per node as the source IP address.
 Typically, this address is the loopback device.
 With VRF, you can associate an IP address with the VRF device, which acts as the loopback interface for that VRF.

 {{< tabs "TabID1081 ">}}
 {{< tab "NVUE Commands ">}}